 Do Banner Ads Actually Work?

-Do banner ads work?
-Which banner ads are better?
-How much should I invest in banner ads?
 You may have heard that banner ads are good for driving (product/disease) awareness.
 But do they actually work?

 Banner ads, also known as display ads, are a form of a digital advertising usually in a rectangular or square graphic displayed on a third-party website to drive traffic to an advertiser’s website.
-There are different types of banners:

-Leaderboard—usually appears at the top of the website and costs premium as it is positioned to catch user’s attention most effectively (top image)
+Leaderboard — usually appears at the top of the website and costs premium as it is positioned to catch user’s attention most effectively (top image)

 Skyscraper — usually a tall and narrow vertical rectangle (thus the name) displayed on the left or on the right side of a webpage.

-Pop-up banners –usually appear (or literally pop up on your screen as you open a webpage or pop-up open a new window) -yes, the annoying ones (right hand side image)
+Pop-up banners — usually appear (or literally pop up on your screen as you open a webpage or pop-up open a new window) - yes, the annoying ones (right hand side image)

-Responsive banners-- they respond or adjust automatically to the size of the device on which you are viewing the website
+Responsive banners -- they respond or adjust automatically to the size of the device on which you are viewing the website

-Mobile Banners –designed for a mobile display
+Mobile Banners — designed for a mobile display

 Static banners (usually in a form of a visual (jpeg format)